wp-plugins/folder-gallery/readme.txt

 3. Folder Gallery Lightbox

 == Changelog ==

+= 1.4b2 [2013-08-26] =
+* New Gallery Engine "Photo Swipe" when the plugin PhotoSwipe is active
+* Improved captions support

 = 1.4b1 [2013-08-26] =
 * Global option to display the caption under the picture thumbnail.